RAM & Transfer Register

 - Inversely, when ~MW is active and ~ME is inactive, node H goes HIGH and the RAMâs data I/Oâs transceiver directs data flow from the data bus to the RAMâs I/O pins.

-- When neither ~MW or ~ME is active, node H goes LOW, the RAMâs data I/Oâs transceiver switches to high impedance mode, and the RAM chip gets disabled through ~CE1 as G and ~MW are HIGH.
+- When neither ~MW nor ~ME is active, node H goes LOW, the RAMâs data I/Oâs transceiver switches to high impedance mode, and the RAM chip gets disabled through ~CE1 as G and ~MW are HIGH.

-~ME and ~MW being active at the same time is a forbidden state as you canât read from and write to RAM at the same time(At least not in my build).
+~ME and ~MW being active at the same time is a forbidden state because you cannot read from and write to RAM simultaneously (at least not in my build).

 Note: ~WE has priority over ~OE, provided the chip is enabled.